What Is Hreflang? A Complete Guide

 Unnecessary duplicate content concerns -- Translated pages with identical metadata or structure can look like thin content to crawlers.
 Hreflang provides context that these are intentional regional variants.

-Think of it the same way you think of the canonical tag.
+Think of it the same way you think about canonical tags and hreflang.
 You're expressing intent.
 Google respects it most of the time, but it's not a guarantee.

 That also means errors in your hreflang implementation don't always cause obvious breakage -- which is why so many sites have broken hreflang that goes unnoticed for months.